JackPotat0/jackpotat0.github.io/docs/game.md

 - Tales of Vesperia
 - Legend of Mana
 - Chrono Cross
-- Illusion of Gaia
-- SoulBlazer
 - Shadow Hearts
 - Nier Automata
 - Radiata Stories
 - Trails to Azure
-- Trails from Zero (Waiting for Steam release)
+- Trails from Zero
 - Paper Mario: The Thousand Year Door
+- Ys: Ark of Napishtim
+- Zelda: A Link to the Past

 ---